Friends at WSJ

 69 Pages Posted: 4 Jun 2018 Last revised: 10 Nov 2020

-I study the effect of firm–journalist connections on media slant and stock returns using a dataset on firm connections to Wall Street Journal (WSJ) reporters.
-When corporate events are covered by connected reporters, the news sentiment becomes markedly more favorable, leading to higher short-term stock returns and long-term price corrections.
+I study the effect of firm–journalist connections on media slant using a dataset on firm connections to Wall Street Journal (WSJ) reporters.
+When corporate events are covered by connected authors, the news sentiment becomes markedly more favorable, leading to higher stock returns.
 For identification, I instrument connected coverage using reporter turnover and find similar results.
-Connections to the media owner also matter.
-I use Rupert Murdoch’s acquisition of the WSJ as an exogenous shock and show that firms connected to Murdoch receive better coverage after the ownership change.
+Moreover, using Rupert Murdoch’s acquisition of the WSJ as an exogenous shock to journalistic independence, I show that firms connected to Murdoch receive better coverage after the ownership change.
+Additional evidence suggests that journalist connections have a distorting effect on capital allocation.

 Keywords: News Sentiment, Mergers and Acquisitions, Financial Journalism, Social Connections

 JEL Classification: D03, G02, G34